Boston College vs. Florida State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

+- Boston College's games this season have gone over 55.5 points three of nine times.

-- Boston College and its opponents have gone over the current 54.5-point total in three of nine games (33.3%) this season.
+- Florida State and its opponents have combined to score more than 55.5 points in five of 10 games this season.

-- The two teams combine to average 54.7 points per game, 0.2 more than the over/under in this contest.
+- The two teams combine to score 54.7 points per game, 0.8 less than the over/under in this contest.

-- These two squads combine to allow 47 points per game, 7.5 fewer than this contest's over/under.
+- These two squads combine to surrender 47 points per game, 8.5 fewer than this contest's over/under.

-- The average total in Eagles games this season is 53.6, 0.9 points fewer than Saturday's over/under of 54.5 .
+- The average total in Eagles games this season is 53.6, 1.9 points fewer than Saturday's total of 55.5 .

-- The 54.5-point total for this game is 3.1 points below the 57.6 points per game average total in Seminoles games this season.
+- In 2021, games involving the Seminoles have averaged a total of 57.6 points, 2.1 more than the set total in this contest.

 Boston College Stats and Trends

-- This season, the Eagles have two ATS wins in three games as a favorite of 1.5 points or more.
+- This season, the Eagles have one ATS win in two games as a favorite of 2 points or more.

-- Boston College's games this year have gone over the total in three out of nine opportunities (33.3%).
+- Boston College has eclipsed the over/under in 33.3% of its opportunities this year (three times over nine games with a set point total).

-- When Boston College records more than 27.1 points, it is 3-1 against the spread and 5-0 overall.
+- Boston College is 3-1 against the spread and 5-0 overall in games when it puts up more than 27.1 points.

 - Find the latest spread and moneyline odds for Boston College at SISportsbook.